-Netflix’s goal is to deliver joy to our 117+ million members around the world, and it's the security team's job to keep our members, partners, and employees secure.
-We have been engaging with the security community to achieve this goal through programs like responsible disclosure and private bug bounty over the past 5 years.
-We are now publicly launching our bug bounty program through the Bugcrowd platform to continue improving the security of our products and services while strengthening our relationship with the community.
+Netflix’s goal is to deliver joy to our members around the world, and it is the security team's job to keep our members, partners, and employees secure.
+We have been engaging with the security community to achieve this goal through programs like responsible disclosure and private bug bounty for a number of years.
+Our public bug bounty program aims to continue improving the security of our products and services while strengthening our relationship with the community.

 We require that all researchers:

 - Do not access customer or employee personal information, pre-release Netflix content, or Netflix confidential information.
 If you accidentally access any of these, please stop testing and submit the vulnerability.

 - Stop testing and report the issue immediately if you gain access to any non-public application or non-public credentials.

 - Do not degrade the Netflix user experience, disrupt production systems, or destroy data during security testing.

 - Perform research only within the scope set out below.